-NOTE: All remaining assignments (late work) must be submitted no later than April 30 - 11:59pm.
+\Note: All remaining assignments must be submitted no later than May 8 - 10pm (CT).

 8. Submission of Assignments: Each module (MOD) allocates 5 full business days plus the weekends in which to complete the work (7 full consecutive days).
-The due date and time (deadline) for each module assignment is indicated in red, bolded, underlined date on in this syllabus.
-These are due on the ending date (Tuesday evenings) of each module by 11:59 p.m., Auburn, AL time (C.T.).
+The due date (deadline) for each module assignment is indicated in red, bolded, underline in this syllabus.
+These are due on the ending date (Wednesday evenings) of each module by 11:59 p.m., Auburn, AL time (C.T.).
 These due dates are also shown in the Table of Contents page in Canvas you use to enter each module.
 This schedule provides you as much time as possible (for each module) if you need that time in order to complete each module and submit the assignment.
-Do not enter a module using any other tab or feature.
-Use only the Table of Contents page as initially entered by pressing the home page "Course Material: Table of Contents link".